nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

+## Student Management
 ### Adding a student : `add`

-Adds a new student to the tuition center management system.
+Adds a new student to the student management system.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS i/IC_NUMBER yg/YEAR_GROUP s/SUBJECT`
+Format: `add n/NAME i/NRIC yg/YEARGROUP p/PHONE e/EMAIL a/ADDRESS s/SUBJECT [s/MORE_SUBJECTS]...`

+#### Parameters Constraints:
 * `NAME` cannot be empty and should contain only alphabets and spaces.
+The maximum length is 255 characters including spaces.
+* Any leading or trailing whitespace in the name will be trimmed, so the spaces in the very front or back are not considered in the length.
 * `PHONE_NUMBER` should be an 8-digit number.
 * `EMAIL` is compulsory and should follow the format username@domain.
 * `ADDRESS` is compulsory.